 Ever since Facebook was founded in February of 2004, it’s made a huge impact on the world of marketing.
 Over the years the platform has collected customer data and revamped it’s algorithm so that businesses can reach their desired outcome marketing on the platform.

 Facebook is a valuable social marketing tool for businesses and nonprofits.
 Whether your goal is to raise funds, increase engagement or find new clients, you need to know how to manage your Facebook page roles.

-Facebook page roles gives you the ability to give several employees or contractors access to your business page without giving everyone admin abilities.
+Facebook page roles give you the ability to give several employees or contractors access to your business page without giving everyone admin abilities.
 For example, a hired company that monitors your Facebook page insights to improve your marketing plan doesn’t need full admin access.
 This company would just need ‘Analyst’ as their “page role”.

-Here are the 6 page roles and what you need to know:
+Here are the 6-page roles and what you need to know: